 In vitro fertilization has helped millions of people around the world to become parents.
 Some of the couples need to repeat the treatment several times to be successful, some of them travel abroad to have affordable egg donor programs.
 However, some of the infertile people cannot afford to have more than one attempt or cannot afford IVF at all.
 Also they might need an egg donor and that makes the procedure even more expensive.
 Here are 8 steps for people looking for cheaper ways for IVF with egg donation:

 Step 1 – Make use of the internet

 Although it may seem obvious doing an internet search for cheaper IVF with donor eggs is a good start.
 First of all, this way you will find a lot more information about the subject and new information about egg donors and treatment.
 You will find a lot of fertility clinic sites and agencies but remember to use only certified and reliable sources.
 Our featured IVF clinics list is a simple way of finding a reliable clinic.
 You can also use the Clinic Matching Test which is a great tool that matches you with 3 clinics best fitted to your needs and they contact you with their offers.

 It may seem that this option does not fit in the less expensive options because it is more costly than a single cycle IVF but in case your first or second cycle does not work, you are already covered and can go with a third one.
 In the long run it could save you a lot of money and you will be relieved of the stress that you have only one try.

 Step 3 – Look for guarantees

-Whether you choose a known donor or an anonymous one another couple or woman could split the costs with you making it much more affordable.
+Whether you choose a known donor or an anonymous one, another couple or woman could split the costs with you making it much more affordable.
 Remember that this way you will only get half of the donor’s eggs so make sure you have a young and healthy donor.
-An average number of eggs from a young donor is 16 so this is enough for two recipients.
+The average number of eggs from a young donor is 16 so this is enough for two recipients.
 Shared an egg donor will allow you to have a more affordable egg donor program.

 Step 5 – Maybe a donor you already know?